takumiohym/nb_translator/README.md

 > ko version of .notebook_source_es.ipynb is successfully generated as ko_notebook_source_es.ipynb
 ```

-Reference
+References
 -----

-This module is depend on Google Cloud Translation API, so reading these documents beforehand is recommened.
+This tool uses Google Cloud Translation API.
+Please read these documents and understand the cost and the limitations.

-- Pricing (First 500.000 characters per month is free)
+- Pricing
 https://cloud.google.com/translate/pricing

 - Quotas